 Then you can run chauffeur from a command line in your projects bin folder. (see https://aaronpowell.github.io/Chauffeur/getting-started.html)

-if you type help you should get a list of available commands (including uSync if you've installed it)
+you should get a list of available commands (including uSync if you've installed it)equally

 the folder is optional and allows you to use something that isn't usync/data